pjcevans/homepage-1.0-deprecated/README.md

 ### How

 The site is built with Jekyll in order to break common code into reusable chunks and to provide basic blog functionality with the minimum of fuss behind the scenes.
-Style and structure is separate from content meaning that blog posts can be added by including a new markdown file, without the necessity or temptation to change the style or structure of the site.
+Style and structure are separate from content meaning that blog posts can be added by including a new markdown file, without the necessity or temptation to change the style or structure of the site.